Aryetis/Obenkyobo/Readme.md

 - Sleep/WakeUp support
 - Hiragana/Katakana to Romanji Keyboard exercices
 - Overall UI improvement
-- proper "Obenkyobo cover.png"
+- Proper "Obenkyobo cover.png"
 (Maybe next year)
 - "learn how to count" exercices
 - "guess the particle の, は, が, etc" exercices (Somewhen between the release of Bayonetta 3 and infinity)
-- include "kanji-data-media" dictionary
+- Include "kanji-data-media" dictionary

 Tested on :
-- libra h2o
+- Libra h2o
-- please report if it works for your model too
+- Please report if it works for your model too

 ## How to install ?